aferodeveloper/afero-devdocs/docs/Inspector.md

     - Device icon - Can be changed on the Profile Editor’s Device Type window.

-    - Device’s friendly name - Can be changed in the DEVICE INFORMATION pane of Inspector, on the mobile app, and on the Profile Editor’s Publish window.
+    - Device’s friendly name - Can be changed in the <span class="UIText">DEVICE INFORMATION</span> pane of Inspector, on the mobile app, and on the Profile Editor’s Publish window.

     - Device ID (alpha-numeric string under the device name) - Click the Device ID to copy the ID to your clipboard.